itsFrankenSense/generateorder/README.md

 - Calculation of trait usage statistics across the NFT collection.
 - Export of NFT metadata and traits information to JSON files.

+## Folder Structure
+- Make sure the randomcollection.py is in the same folder as your 'Content' folder.
+- The structure should be Main Folder (including code) > Content > Numbered Trait Type Folders > Trait Name files

-## THIS IS 99% chatGPT code BEWARE
+### THIS IS 99% chatGPT code BEWARE

 ## Caveats